 As you may know, my son (The Fabulous Baker Boy, as I call him on Instagram) baked his way to the bank this summer.
 You can read all about his baking adventures here.
 One of his customers requested peanut butter cookies and they turned out to be one of the most popular treats of the summer.

 The recipe he chose came from David Lebovitz’s book Ready for Dessert.
 They are magnificent and easy, easy, easy to make.
 David has you refrigerate the cookie dough, which really does improve the texture and they don’t spread out or lose the crosshatch pattern.
 The Fabulous Baker Boy used Skippy peanut butter, per David’s request not to use a natural, freshly ground version.
 I couldn’t agree more, even though I prefer to eat the all natural kind.
 Peanut butter made with hydrogenated vegetable oils will hold their shape better and won’t be as greasy or dense.
 One thing we found is that the texture changed considerably with the amount of baking.
 If you want a softer cookie, as David describes, you want to err on the side of under baking slightly.
 Our cookies were more like peanut butter shortbread, because we made the cookies way bigger and baked them several minutes more, but we LOVED them like this.
 Maybe try a tray each way and decide which style you like better.

 Peanut Butter Cookies

-1/2 cup granulated sugar, plus more for top of cookies
+- ½ cup granulated sugar, plus extra for topping cookies

 Other treats from the Fabulous Baker Boy: